mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 ## Linux dynamic keyboard layout switching is not working

 * Plover does not handle dynamic keyboard layout switching: see [bug #298](https://github.com/openstenoproject/plover/issues/298)

-# Plover does not recognize my USB keyboard or steno machine

-> **Note**: Initially, Plover is set up to use your computer keyboard as a steno machine.
-If you have a steno machine, you'll need to configure Plover to look for your machine.
-See the [Supported Hardware page](https://github.com/openstenoproject/plover/wiki/Supported-Hardware) for configuration instructions specific to your machine.

-1. Confirm your keyboard or steno machine is plugged into your computer.
-1. On the Plover control panel, check if it states the machine is connected or disconnected.
-  1. Press the Reconnect button (to the right of "connected" or "disconnected").